PedanticHacker asked

 </radialGradient>

-It makes some sense, in that a radial gradient doesn't really make sense without a radius.
+It makes some sense, since a radial gradient doesn't really make sense without a radius.

 The result with the above